eughenio/vagrant-saltstack-lemp/README.md

 ## How to

-_After install Vagrant(http://www.vagrantup.com/) and Virtualbox(https://www.virtualbox.org/) in your machine, do you have to do:_
+_After install Vagrant(http://www.vagrantup.com/) and Virtualbox(https://www.virtualbox.org/) in your machine, what do you have to do:_

 1. Clone this repo
 2. Type in your terminal: `vagrant up`